harukiseller-droid/PETMATCHR/DOCUMENT_PLANNING/IMPLEMENTATION_PLAN.md

 -----------
 PHASE 21
 0/ Parse data from INPUT_DATA_RAW to input_data -> run generate-content-matrix.ts
-1/ after completing our quiz. how to system determine best breed matches. from page /quiz/lifestyle-match user can check more detail of each breed type information with all detail available content generated.
+1/ after completing quiz. how to system determine best breed matches.?
+2/ from page /quiz/lifestyle-match user can check more detail of each breed type information with all detail available content generated.
 Must have link to relate pages from this page
-2/ each breed dog type will have 1 folder content images for each breed type 3/ random select 1 - 3 image of each breed type & insert to relate post content of correct breed type.
+3/ each breed dog type will have 1 folder content images for each breed type 4/ random select 1 - 3 image of each breed type & insert to relate post content of correct breed type.
 --------
 update code để admin có thể manage toàn bộ task này Muốn biết web có thể có bao nhiêu trang từ dữ liệu thô? -> Xem generate-content-matrix.ts.